powsybl/powsybl-dev-tools/network-area-diagram-viewer/README.md

 ![img.png](readme_resources/launch_nad_viewer_with_intelliJ.png)

 ### Common problems encountered
-- On Windows 11, do not use `Extract All` windows feature to extract the .zip of the other repositories.
+- On Windows 11, do not use `Extract All` windows feature to extract the .zip of the other powsybl repositories.
 Despite allowing large file paths with the regestry editor, Windows 11 will not extract the zip file correctly (`Error 0x80010135`).

 <img src="readme_resources/windows_extract_all.png" alt="drawing" width="200"/>